hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/08_debug.md

 ## General Usage
 Code compiles and runs, but does not do what we want!

 ## Array Practice - Looking at for loops
 Before printing the entire array on one line: we can look at each index and its corresponding element to confirm we are incrementing correctly.
-We can repeat that for the reversed array to confirm the decrement
+We can repeat that for the reversed array to confirm the decrement.
+Will introduce an error in the lop parameters and students to debug using the println statemnet after each loop.

+## Your task
+* Compile the code below, then make a table to trace i and data[i] after each loop.
+* What line of code would make each value printed on a diffrent line?
+* What line of code would make the array printed on one line?
+* Predict what will happen if you replace the 0 on line 36? compile and run to confirm your prediction.
+Explain what did you find out.

 ```java
 public class ArrayPractice{